IBM-Cloud/terraform-provider-ibm/website/docs/d/scc_posture_scan_summaries.html.markdown

 }
 ```

-## Argument Reference
+## Argument reference

 Review the argument reference that you can specify for your data source.

 * `profile_id` - (Required, String) The profile ID.
-This can be obtained from the Security and Compliance Center UI by clicking on the profile name.
+This can be obtained from the Security and Compliance Center console by clicking on the profile name.
 The URL contains the ID.
-* `scan_id` - (Optional, String) The ID of the scan.
+* `scan_id` - (Optional, String) The scan ID of the scan.
 * `scope_id` - (Required, String) The scope ID.
-This can be obtained from the Security and Compliance Center UI by clicking on the scope name.
+This can be obtained from the Security and Compliance Center console by clicking on the scope name.
 The URL contains the ID.

-## Attribute Reference
+## Attribute reference

 In addition to all argument references listed, you can access the following attribute references after your data source is created.

 * `id` - The unique identifier of the scan_summaries.
-* `first` - (Optional, List) he URL of the first scan summary.
+* `first` - (Optional, List) The URL of the first scan summary.
 Nested scheme for **first**:
 	* `href` - (Optional, String) The URL of the first scan summary.